How to format a hard drive

 If you are planning on ditching your old computer, formatting a hard drive is almost always a necessary thing to do

-There are numerous methods you can use besides this, moreover, which all come with benefits and downsides.
+As such, there are other methods you can use besides this, though all come with benefits and downsides.

 Partitions may seem like separate drives - but in reality, they are just the divisions that appear on a single disk - with every hard drive being made up of at least one, or more, partitions.